 Below is some advice to make sure you are getting closer to a career that will really make you feel like a happy and fulfilled person, without skipping important steps.

 This is the phase people ignore most often.
 Don’t skip it!
 It is hard to find a career that fits your personality, interests and needs, if you are not fully aware of what these are.
 Do you know what are your core values, your biggest strengths, or your fears and limiting beliefs?
 Give yourself enough time to reflect on each of these aspects.

 I took almost six months, making sure to remove myself from the 'usual context', to reflect on all I was and all I wanted to be.
 This is an exercise I will repeat every now and then since, as we grow, who we are also transforms.

 We all have multiple skills and strengths, which means there is more than one career that can make you happy.
-So, find out which are the ones that align best with your life goals, that leverage your strengths, skills and experience, and which fulfill your specific career expectations (pay, location, organisational mission and culture, life balance, etc).
+So, find out which are the ones that align best with your life goals, that leverage your strengths, skills and experience, and which fulfil your specific career expectations (pay, location, organisational mission and culture, life balance, etc).
 Reflect on this and find your top 3 career paths.